Censorship of Facebook: Greece

 In February 2021 Facebook deleted posts and events, imposed 30-day bans on prominent journalists and members of the general public, for posting in solidarity with the 63-year-old convict Dimitris Koufodinas who is on hunger strike since 8 January 2021.
 Koufodinas is serving a life sentence, after having been convicted as a member of the far-left Revolutionary Organization 17 November (17N), committing 11 murders in that time.
 He has been demanding to be returned to Korydallos prison for months with a long hunger strike against new repressive laws.

 India

 The first time Facebook shared how often it allows governments to censor their citizens' content, they stated that India had censored 4,765 posts in their country in the last six months of 2013.
 Facebook removed these posts in India under the government's claim of unlawful content.

 India imposed a three-day ban on Facebook and other social media sites during the riots in Punjab, Haryana and Chandigarh after the conviction of Baba Ram Rahim Singh in 2017.
 Censorship on Facebook increased by 19% in 6 months in 2014; India led the list of content removal in 2014.

 Indonesia

 In 2019, the government (through the ministry of information) threatened to ban the social network.

 In 2020, Facebook censored posts about "FPI".
 The escalation is in December 2020 when there are six FPI-affiliated civilians killed on purported attach by Police.

+On 28 March 2026, Indonesia banned social media for children under the age of 16, becoming the first country in Southeast Asia to enforce a social media ban.
+Platforms such as YouTube, TikTok, X (formerly known as Twitter), Facebook, Instagram, Threads, Roblox and Bigo Live were the first to be banned; due to the country labelling them as high risk.
+Enforcement and account deactivation will be rolled out gradually, affecting all accounts that are reported to be under 16 and anyone who wants to access or create accounts must be verified by ID or facial scan.